mariano/snakefire/README.markdown

         $ sudo apt-get install python-notify

+For *Fedora*, python's libnotify is in the official repositories, and can be installed with:

+        $ yum install notify-python

 For *Arch Linux*, python-notify is in the extra repository, and can be installed with:

         $ pacman -S python-notify